Monotones in General Resource Theories: Translating Monotones Between Resource Theories

 Following the \ref*{broad scheme}, the monotone $\fmin$ on $(\mathcal{P}(\R{2}), \succeq_{\rm deg})$ obtained from the $2$-contraction $f$ on $\R{2}$, can be pulled back to a monotone $M$ on $(R, \succeq)$ via $M \coloneqq \fmin \circ \mathcal{E}_{R_{\rm free}}$.
 Given the definitions of $\fmin$ and $\mathcal{E}_{R_{\rm free}}$, this can be unpacked to

-This expression is clearly very close to the construction of monotones from contractions in example~\ref{ex:Monotones from contractions}.
+This expression is clearly very close to the construction of monotones from contractions in Example~\ref{ex:Monotones from contractions}.
 The only difference that remains is that the optimization in equation~\eqref{eq:monotone from contraction} is specific to quantum \emph{states} while the one given here implements an optimization over resources $s$ that can be of any type.
-This is relevant because in the proof that $\fmin$ is order-preserving, in lemma~\ref{lem:monotone_extensions}, it is assumed that the domain of $f$ is downward closed and thus it typically includes resources \emph{of all types}.
+This is relevant because in the proof that $\fmin$ is order-preserving, in Lemma~\ref{lem:monotone_extensions}, it is assumed that the domain of $f$ is downward closed and thus it typically includes resources \emph{of all types}.
 Nevertheless, we can still use a type-specific contraction in the \ref*{broad scheme} as long as the mediating order-preserving map preserves the types of resources.
-In the case of example~\ref*{ex:Monotones from contractions}, we need to ensure that the mediating map $\mathcal{E}_{\rm free}$ sends \emph{states} to sets of pairs of \emph{states}.
-The \ref*{broad scheme} then generates a target monotone, which is non-trivial for states only.\footnotemark{}
+In the case of Example~\ref{ex:Monotones from contractions}, we need to ensure that the mediating map $\mathcal{E}_{\rm free}$ sends \emph{states} to sets of pairs of \emph{states}.
+The \ref*{broad scheme} then generates a target monotone, which is non-trivial for states only.\footnotemark{} These particular issues regarding resource types disappear in the context of quantale modules~\cite{Gonda2021}.

-We have shown how to recast the monotone construction of example~\ref*{ex:Monotones from contractions} as an instance of the \ref*{broad scheme}.
+We have shown how to recast the monotone construction of Example~\ref{ex:Monotones from contractions} as an instance of the \ref*{broad scheme}.
 We now turn to the question of how this abstract perspective on monotone constructions based on contractions leads to generalizations of the types of such monotone constructions considered previously.